 Co-Citations are links to relevant sources or websites that describe or are related to the content that you are writing.
 For example in this blog post, I have included many co-citations to relevant links.
 That I believed would help you understand this blog post better.
 Co-citations are an important factor in SEO and show Google the relevancy of your content.
 And other quality content publishing websites.
 If your blog post is good enough maybe you can get a co-citation to your website as well.

 Thank you for reading my post and I hope that I have helped you understand more about how to write a blog post that is SEO friendly.
-If you have any questions, comments or concerns feel free to comment below and I will gladly answer all your questions.
+If you have any questions, please feel free to reach out to us.